The (Amazingly Whimsical) Winter Garden Theatre in Toronto

 My last post was about our recent evening out at the “Just For Laughs SiriusXM Top Comic Finale”.
 It was held at The Winter Garden Theatre, located on the east side of Yonge, just north of Queen Street.

 I saved the photos of the theatre to show you in a dedicated story about this remarkable venue.

-The Winter Garden Theatre is situated on the 7th floor, over-top The Elgin Theatre, which was called "Loew's Yonge Street Theatre" at the time.
-They were built in 1913, as the flagship for Loew's chain of Canadian vaudeville theatres and are the last double-decker theatres remaining in the world.
+The Winter Garden Theatre is situated on the 7th floor, over-top The Elgin Theatre, which was called “Loew’s Yonge Street Theatre” at the time they were built in 1913, as the flagship for Loew’s chain of Canadian vaudeville theatres.
+Today, they are last double-decker theatres remaining in the world.

 Such stacked theatres allowed the actors to go up and down the stairs, appearing on the two separate stages, and thereby entertaining two audiences simultaneously.

 The two theatres were decorated quite differently from one another, with The Elgin having a classic formal look with lots of gold-leaf and lush red velvet.
 In contract, The Winter Garden was given a … well … um … I won’t even try to describe it, and will let the photos do the talking.

 So, these two theatres were built to present vaudeville performances, which were live shows that began in France at the end of the 1700s.
 A Vaudeville show in Canada would have been defined as “a series of separate, unrelated acts grouped together on a common bill.
 Types of acts included popular and classical musicians, singers, dancers, comedians, trained animals, magicians, ventriloquists, strongmen, female and male impersonators, acrobats, illustrated songs, jugglers, one-act plays or scenes from plays, athletes, lecturing celebrities and minstrels.”